texfaq/texfaq.github.io/FAQ-nopagebrk.md

 LaTeX provides a `samepage` environment which claims it does this sort of thing for you.
-It proceeds by setting infinite penalties for all sorts of page-break situations; but in many situations where you want to prevent a page break, `samepage` doesn't help.
+It proceeds by setting infinite penalties for all sorts of page break situations; but in many situations where you want to prevent a page break, `samepage` doesn't help.
 If you're trying to keep running text together, you need to end the paragraph inside the environment (see [preserving paragraph parameters](FAQ-paraparam)).
-Also, if the things you are trying to keep together insert their own pagebreak hints, `samepage` has no power over them (though list items' attempts&nbsp;&mdash; they suggest page breaks between items&nbsp;&mdash;
+Also, if the things you are trying to keep together insert their own page break hints, `samepage` has no power over them (though list items' attempts&nbsp;&mdash; they suggest page breaks between items&nbsp;&mdash;
 are subverted by `samepage`).
 Naturally, if `samepage` _does_ work, it is capable of leaving